NPS809/PyDataSaver/README.md

 DS.DeleteField("chapter_name", "field_name")
 ```

-You can add your own Chapters and Fields
+You can add your own Chapters and Fields:

 ```python
 from DataSaver import DS